KaiKogure/gensimPy3/README.rst

 For alternative modes of installation (without root privileges, development installation, optional install features), see the `documentation <http://radimrehurek.com/gensim/install.html>`_.

-This version has been tested under Python 2.5, 2.6 and 2.7, and should run on any 2.5 <= Python < 3.0.
+This version has been tested under Python 3.3, and should run on any 3.0 <= Python < 3.3.

 Documentation
 -------------